endlesspint8/endlesspint8.github.io/flights/_posts/2018-03-02-MxSxFx023-paper-darwinians.md

 ---
 layout: post
-title: G.A.S.P. - Yeast & Hops are Wild
+title: G.A.S.P. - Paper Darwinians
 subtitle: These wages are making me thirsty
 ---

+**(links and images still need to prettify'd, but the text is set)**

 > The first English that the International Harvester Company taught its Polish workers in 1870 was: "I hear the whistle.
 I must hurry."
 America, he concludes, "was not a society but a means of making money."  _We, Robots_ (Curtis White)